AvisheikhKundu/AvisheikhKundu/README.md

 Skills: C | PYTHON | HTML | CSS | NODEJS

 - 🌱 I’m currently learning Python
-- 👯 I’m looking to collaborate on Github
-- 💬 Ask me about Self motivated Person.
-Always try to be create something different .
 - 📫 How to reach me: https://www.linkedin.com/in/avisheikh-kundu/